ShTPDev/project-Updtaes/README.md

     - The theme toggle was updated from a button to an accessible slider checkbox — see `scripts/theme-toggle.js`.

   - Admin updates and release notes
-    - Admin UI for posting updates: `pages/admin_updates.html` and `scripts/admin-updates.js` store updates in localStorage.
+    - Admin UI for posting updates: `pages/admin_updates.html` and `scripts/admin-updates.js`.
+    - Posts are stored as JSON files in the `posts/` folder.
+Each post is downloaded after creation and committed to the repository.
-    - Admin posts include: title, body, a generated timestamp (local time), and optionally multiple images per post (data URLs or remote URLs).
+    - Admin posts include: title, body, a generated timestamp (local time), and optionally multiple images per post (stored as base64 data URLs).
-    - Posts are persisted under the key `m3m3-admin-updates-v1`.
+    - Posts are also cached in localStorage under the key `m3m3-admin-updates-v1` for quick local access.
     - Admin authentication is handled by a light client-side gate using `config/auth-config.json` and `scripts/admin-auth.js`; the auth flag is stored at `m3m3-admin-auth`.
-    - Release notes page (`pages/release_notes_page.html`) loads the same admin posts via `scripts/release-notes-feed.js` and shows newest-first.
+    - Release notes page (`pages/release_notes_page.html`) loads posts from `posts/index.json` via `scripts/release-notes-feed.js` and shows newest-first.
-  - Home (`pages/index.html`) shows the latest admin post with `scripts/home-latest-update.js`.
+    - Home (`pages/index.html`) shows the latest post with `scripts/home-latest-update.js`.
+    - Use `npm run generate-posts` to regenerate `posts/index.json` after adding new post files.

   - Screenshots loader and lightbox viewer
     - The screenshots page now dynamically loads images per section from manifests located at `assets/screenshots/<folder>/list.json`.